claude-php/claude-3-api/README.md

 ## Features

-- Easy-to-use interface for sending messages to Claude 3
+- Easy-to-use interface for sending messages to Claude (default), OpenAI and DeepSeek
 - Support for text-based conversations with a simple chat method
-- Vision capabilities - send images along with text prompts
 - Streaming support for real-time responses
+- Vision capabilities - send images along with text prompts (Claude only)
-- Tool usage support
+- Tool usage support (Claude only)
 - Comprehensive error handling
 - Fully tested with PHPUnit